 First, take your time and get your settings right.

 Make sure the images are in focus and have a fast enough shutter speed to make sure they are sharp and crisp.
 Make your setting choices based on necessity and artistic vision.
-Use a wide aperture to blur backgrounds, or a slow shutter speed to ad motion if it adds to the mood.
+Use a wide aperture to blur backgrounds, or slow shutter speed to ad motion if it adds to the mood.

 Second, always look at the light.